• Skip to main content

 What are your uses?
 It takes a CPU a certain amount of time to render anything, including a web page.
 A stronger CPU can do things in less time.
 To illustrate, think about it this way:

-An 8 core can render a page in 1 second, whereas a 4 core might take 2 seconds.
-To you, you blinked and it was over with.
-Not very noticable on such small scale.
-But when it comes to large scale, that’s a different story.
-Work on a video while compiling code at the same time and the 4 cores got swamped, while an 8 core wouldn’t blink.
+An 8-core can render a page in 1 second, whereas a 4-core might take 1.3 seconds.
+In both cases, you blinked and it was over with.
+But on large scale, it’s a different story.
+Edit a video while compiling code at the same time and the 4-core got swamped.
+An 8-core wouldn’t blink.

-On every-day, simple tasks (like opening web pages), I seriously doubt there’d be any noticeable difference to humans whatsoever, as you’d not be saturating the CPU.
-You are talking about nanosecond differences:
+On every-day tasks like opening web pages, I seriously doubt there’d be any noticeable difference to humans, as you’d not be saturating the CPU.
+We are talking here about nanosecond differences:

 An old CPU might be able to deal with 1,000 instructions per 1 clock cycle, and at 4.2GHz there’s 4.2 billion cycles.
 A newer CPU might handle 2000 instructions per clock cycle and be at 5.0GHz or 5 billion cycles.
 You are into nanoseconds in time per instruction.
 You can’t see the difference in anything less than a second without 2 comparisons, and even then maybe not.
 Of course, differences between the CPUs go much farther –